DHowell1150/viewing_party_solo_7/docs/User stories.md

 Notes:

-When the user clicks on the Top Rated Movies OR the search button, they should be taken to the movies results page (more details of this on the 2.
+When the user clicks on the Top Rated Movies OR the search button, they should be taken to the  j page (more details of this on the 2.
 Movies Results Page story).

 The movies will be retrieved by consuming The MovieDB API.